KiFoundation/ki-networks/Testnet/kichain-t-3/README.md

 1234 pts/1    Sl     0:04 kid start --home kid/
 24512 pts/1    S+     0:00 grep kid
 ```
-in our case the process id is `1234`.
+in our case the process ID is `1234`.
 You need to kill it as follows:

 ```bash
 kill 1234